Micelle

 This phase is caused by the packing behavior of single-tail lipids in a bilayer.
-The difficulty filling all the volume of the interior of a bilayer, while accommodating the area per head group forced on the molecule by the hydration of the lipid head group, leads to the formation of the micelle.
-This type of micelle is known as a normal-phase micelle (oil-in-water micelle).
-Inverse micelles have the head groups at the centre with the tails extending out (water-in-oil micelle).
+The difficulty in filling the volume of the interior of a bilayer, while accommodating the area per head group forced on the molecule by the hydration of the lipid head group, leads to the formation of the micelle.
+This type of micelle is known as a normal-phase micelle (or oil-in-water micelle).
+Inverse micelles have the head groups at the centre with the tails extending out (or water-in-oil micelle).

 Micelles are approximately spherical in shape.
-Other phases, including shapes such as ellipsoids, cylinders, and bilayers, are also possible.
+Other shapes, such as ellipsoids, cylinders, and bilayers, are also possible.
 The shape and size of a micelle are a function of the molecular geometry of its surfactant molecules and solution conditions such as surfactant concentration, temperature, pH, and ionic strength.
 The process of forming micelles is known as micellisation and forms part of the phase behaviour of many lipids according to their polymorphism.